 GrowthPoint Structures is the first proven and largest manufacturer in the United States for affordable multifamily interim and supportive housing and schools in the United States using shipping containers.

-GrowthPoint’s standardized units have design features specifically included to ensure durability under sustained use —for over 7years with 16,000 users —operators will attest to the utility, durability, community and user acceptance, efficient use of space, and ease of maintenance of their buildings, and their overall satisfaction with GrowthPoint’s product.
+GrowthPoint’s standardized units have design features specifically included to ensure durability under sustained use —for over a decade with 30,000 daily users —operators will attest to the utility, durability, community and user acceptance, efficient use of space, and ease of maintenance of their buildings, and their overall satisfaction with GrowthPoint’s product.

 Potters Lane is a two-story building and is the first apartment for chronically homeless veterans in the United States, made from recycled shipping containers.
 The project was designed, engineered, and manufactured for American Family Housing.
 GrowthPoint was the driving force behind the project being funded and created opportunities to leverage scarce resources due to the lower development costs, high level of sustainability and energy efficiency.
 From the time GrowthPoint delivered the first module, Potters Lane was completed in less than five months.
 Occupancy was in 2016.
 The project won the Merit Award for Affordable Housing in the 2018 Builder’s Choice.